Melbourne Fire DoorsTech Info

 - Doors fitted with bolection moulding that have been installed by others, or differ from tested prototype.

-Doors in excess of 2438 High or 1219mm wide are not guaranteed against bow or twist.
+Doors in excess of 2400 High or 1020mm wide are not guaranteed against bow or twist.
+For additional information & interpretation, refer to Australian Standard AS2688

-Warp shall be interpreted as meaning the cupping or twisting of doors.
+Bow & twist shall be interpreted as meaning the cupping or twisting of doors.
 It refers to distortion within the door itself and not its relationship to the jambs or frame in which the door is hung.
-Therefore, warp exceeding tolerances noted previously shall be considered a defect only.
+Therefore, bow or twist exceeding tolerances noted previously shall be considered a defect only.

 - When a twist is determined by placing the door face against a true plane surface.

-The guarantee against warp does not apply to the following:
+The guarantee against bow or twist does not apply to the following:

 - Doors with face veneers of different species, or unbalanced construction.